ansible/awx/docs/docsite/rst/userguide/overview.rst

    pair: features; authentication
    pair: features; OAuth 2 token

-AWX supports LDAP, SAML, token-based authentication.
-Enhanced LDAP and SAML support allows you to integrate your account information in a more flexible manner.
+AWX supports SAML, token-based authentication.
+Enhanced SAML support allows you to integrate your account information in a more flexible manner.
 Token-based Authentication allows for easily authentication of third-party tools and services with AWX via integrated OAuth 2 token support.

 Cluster Management
 ~~~~~~~~~~~~~~~~~~~~